If you got hurt at work, you cannot rely on your employer to file your workers compensation claim.

 You see, the workers compensation insurance company already has lawyers, investigators, adjusters, and nurse case managers working to deny or minimize your medical treatment and monetary benefits.
 And especially if you are seriously injured or disabled, there are time frames and statutes of limitations for filing a workers compensation case.
 You may not even know you are entitled to additional benefits for your injury or condition.

 Mr. Kearney is the only lawyer in D.C. who has written the book on workers compensation - just for people who get hurt at work.
+Click here to order that book right now.

 Don't rely on an insurance company to tell you what your rights and benefits are.